neondatabase/neon-postgresql-expert/markdown/guides.md

 To get started, go to the [Neon console](https://console.neon.tech/app/projects) and enter the name of your choice as the project name.

 You will then be presented with a dialog that provides a connecting string of your database.
-Click on **Pooled connection** on the top right of the dialog and the connecting string automatically updates in the box below it.
+You can enable the **Connection pooling** toggle for a pooled connection string.

 ![](/guides/images/llamaindex-postgres-search-images/create-database.png)